ddev/ddev/docs/users/cli-usage.md

 To manually review additional log files use the `ddev ssh` command.
 The web server stores access logs at `/var/log/nginx/access.log`, and PHP-FPM logs at `/var/log/php7.0-fpm.log`.

-## Stopping a project

-Stop a project's containers without losing data by using `ddev stop` in the working directory of the project.
-Stop any running project's containers by providing the project name as an argument, e.g. `ddev stop <projectname>`.

 ## Removing a project

 To remove a project's containers run `ddev remove` in the working directory of the project.
 To remove any running project's containers, providing the project name as an argument, e.g. `ddev remove <projectname>`.

 `ddev remove` is *not* destructive.
 It removes the docker containers but does not remove the database for the project.
 This allows you to have many configured projects with databases loaded without wasting docker containers on unused projects. `ddev remove` does not affect the project code base and files.

-To remove the imported database for a project, use `ddev remove --remove-data` instead of just `ddev remove`, and the database files will also be destroyed.
+To remove the imported database for a project, use the flag `--remove-data`, as in `ddev remove --remove-data`.
+This command will destroy both the containers and the imported database contents.

 ## ddev Command Auto-Completion

-ddev bash auto-completion is available.
-If you have installed ddev via homebrew (on macOS) it will already be installed.
-Otherwise, download the [latest release](https://github.com/drud/ddev/releases) tarball for your platform and the ddev_bash_completions.sh inside it can be installed wherever your bash_completions.d is.
-For example, `cp ddev_bash_completions.sh /etc/bash_completion.d/ddev`
+Bash auto-completion is available for ddev.
+Bash auto-completion is included in the homebrew install on macOS.
+For other platforms, download the [latest ddev release](https://github.com/drud/ddev/releases) tarball and locate the ddev_bash_completions.sh inside it.
+This can be installed wherever your bash_completions.d is.
+For example, `cp ddev_bash_completions.sh /etc/bash_completion.d/ddev`.